Of all the reasons a company might want to transform digitally, the most likely reason is survival.

 and preparing for the unpredictable, such as a cyberattack or information breach.

-The purpose behind business is to create shareholder value by delivering customer value in return for revenue.
+The purpose behind the business is to create shareholder value by delivering customer value in return for revenue.
 Improving customer experience to match ever-evolving expectations should be a primary goal – and thus a crucial part of digital transformation.

 + Whether Digital Transformation matters should not even be up for discussion.